 Basically, it surrounds your information with a bubble, or tunnel of encryption that hides your online activity is hidden from prying eyes including your ISPs (Internet Service Providers), hackers, neighbors, and anyone else who wants to see, manipulate or steal your important data.

-What Does a VPN Do for Me?
+What Does a Virtual Private Network Do for Me?

 OK, so you know you know a little more about the dangers and why you should certainly consider using a vpn when traveling, but what exactly will it do for you?
 Let’s break down some of the benefits of using a VPN with your internet connection.